Meet some of the 2017 recipients of Canada’s most prestigious graduate awards, exemplifying academic excellence across the full range of disciplines.

 Sarah Jane Kerr-Lapsley, Integrated Studies in Education

-Social studies and history teachers frequently supplement their curriculum with external resources and cultivate relationships with the organizations and initiatives providing those resources, but this process is not well understood.
+Social studies and history teachers frequently supplement their curriculum with external resources and cultivate relationships with the organizations and initiatives providing those resources, but these communities of practice are not well understood.
 This research seeks to understand how Canadian social studies teachers use resources from museums and community organizations to teach their students about the Holocaust, an event that is regularly referenced when teaching everything from World War II, to contemporary human rights issues, to the dangers of intolerance and racism.
-This preliminary study will explore the approaches used by public high school teachers in British Columbia and Quebec to incorporate resources from local Holocaust education centres into their classrooms.
+This preliminary study will explore the approaches used by public high school teachers in Vancouver and Calgary to incorporate resources from local Holocaust education centres into their classes.

 Understanding how these resources are used in Canadian classrooms will help us develop new resources, improve existing ones, and better connect teachers to them.
-The study will become a book intended for use in teacher education programs across the country, providing a conceptual framework and practical examples for using external resources in different provincial curriculum contexts.
-This work will also lead to the development of workshops and other professional development opportunities for educators who want to broaden and strengthen their teaching methods, and will be expanded to include other subject areas, such as science.
-Future research projects will explore these other contexts, with the goal of improving both the development and distribution of teaching and learning resources in Canada, and training for educators who use external resources to expand their students’ understanding of class material.
+The study will provide detailed evidence-based recommendations for teachers, community organizations, and teaching education programs, alongside a conceptual framework for understanding pedagogical communities of practice in different provincial curriculum contexts.
+This work will also lead to the development of workshops and other professional development opportunities for educators who want to broaden and strengthen their teaching methods.
+Future research projects will explore these other contexts, with the goal of improving both the development and distribution of teaching and learning resources in Canada, and training for educators who use these external resources to expand their students’ understanding of class material.

 Marco Kassis, Electrical and Computer Engineering